PokemonAutomation/ComputerControl/Wiki/Programs/PokemonRSE/AudioStarterReset.md

 This program only applies to Ruby and Sapphire.
 While it will run in Emerald, the starting seed will always be 0, so soft resetting will not work.

+If on cartridge, the battery cannot be dry, as it will result in the same issue Emerald has.

 ## Options

 ### Starter: